Barry Bannan: Early years

 Born in Airdrie, Bannan began playing at local youth team Lenzie Youth Club.
 In 1999, as a nine-year-old ball boy for Albion Rovers, he came to prominence during a match against Montrose, when after fetching the ball, he began juggling it and then flicked it over the head of a Montrose player running towards him.
 The bit of skill sent the crowd wild and Albion Rovers chairman Davie Shanks was impressed, saying "He's the best player out there".

-Bannan later joined Celtic Boys Club in 2002, until he was fourteen when he chose to accept a trial offer from Aston Villa.
+Bannan joined Celtic's youth academy in 2002; he was 14 when he chose to accept a trial offer from Aston Villa.
 While on trial at the Academy of the English club, he took part in the Ergenzingen Tournament in Germany.
 The Villa youth outfit won the tournament courtesy of a 1–0 final victory over FSV Mainz, with Bannan being named player of the tournament.
 Shortly after, the young Scot was offered a two-year contract with the club.

 Aston Villa

 Early years

 In the 2007–08 season, he scored 13 goals in 32 matches for Villa's academy team as they won the Premier Academy league title, as well as playing for the reserve team as they won the Premier Reserve League South.
 Following the season's end he signed a two-year professional contract with the club.

-In November 2008, Bannan was named "Young Player of the Month" by local radio station BBC WM, the first Villa player to win the award twice.
+In November 2008, Bannan was named "Young Player of the Month" by local radio station BBC Radio WM, the first Villa player to win the award twice.
 His first team debut came on 17 December, as a 61st-minute substitute for Craig Gardner in a 1–3 UEFA Cup group stage defeat to German side Hamburger SV at the Volksparkstadion, and made his full début in the same competition's Round of 32, a 0–2 defeat away to Russian Premier League side CSKA Moscow on 26 February 2009.